 - 4.1 The setting of targets against the operational and other performance indicators enables the Service to define in key areas the improvements which contribute to making the West Midlands safer, stronger and healthier, and to manage the resources allocated to this work.
 The Service continues to improve and meet targets across a range of indicators. - 4.2 Appendix 1 details the performance against our: - Service Delivery Performance Indicators (Response, Prevention and Protection) - People Support Services Performance Indicators - Safety, Health and Environment Performance Indicators - Strategic Objectives as outlined in 'The Plan' and milestones due for completion within the year 2017/2018. - 4.3 Service Delivery Performance Indicators - 4.3.1 Response: - PI 1 the risk based attendance standard; performance continues to be positive, with the targets having been met for all four categories of incident type.
-The performance is rated as over performance against the tolerance levels (blue). - Average attendance times for Category 1 incidents (the most critical and important of the four categories) is 4 minutes 48 seconds in Quarter 3, an increase of ten seconds compared to the previous quarter. - Average attendance times for Category 2, 3 and 4 Incident Types remain well within their respective targets: - Category 2 Incident Type: 5 minutes 37 seconds (an increase of seven seconds) the target is under 7 minutes. - Category 3 Incident Type: 5 minutes 09 seconds (an increase of 15 seconds) the target is under 10 minutes. - Category 4 Incident Type: 6 minutes 36 seconds (a decrease of two seconds) the target is under 20 minutes.
+The performance is rated as over performance against the tolerance levels (blue). - Average attendance times for Category 1 incidents (the most critical and important of the four categories) is 4 minutes 53 seconds in Quarter 4, an increase of five seconds compared to the previous quarter.
+The year-end figure for 2017/18 is 4 minutes 46 seconds. - Average attendance times for Category 2, 3 and 4 Incident Types remain well within their respective targets: - Category 2 Incident Type: 5 minutes 36 seconds (a decrease of one second) the target is under 7 minutes. - Category 3 Incident Type: 5 minutes 01 second (a decrease of eight seconds) the target is under 10 minutes. - Category 4 Incident Type: 6 minutes 38 seconds (an increase of two seconds) the target is under 20 minutes.